Fairgrounds Square Mall: History

 As of March 2018, Fairgrounds Square Mall had 12 tenants remaining, down from a peak of 75 stores.
 On April 30, 2018, Hull Property Group closed the interior of the mall.
 Limerick Furniture closed their mall entrance a few days before the mall closed, then closed a day or two later after the mall closed.
 Boscov's, Burlington Coat Factory, AMC Classic, Super Shoes, Planet Fitness, Baja Beach Tanning Club, and Quest Diagnostics remained open after the mall closed.

 Hull Property Group had plans to redevelop the Fairgrounds Square Mall site.
 The redevelopment plan would demolish 68.1 percent of the mall, leaving Boscov's, Burlington Coat Factory, AMC Classic, Super Shoes, and Planet Fitness.
 The former site of the mall would be converted into green space with some retail stores.
 Other developments planned included townhomes, a hotel, and a restaurant.
 Plans for the redevelopment had been put on hold by a tax incentive from Muhlenberg Township that makes it impossible to redevelop the site and attract new tenants without demolishing the existing mall first.
 In May 2019, the tax incentive from Muhlenberg Township was denied, as the township felt the redevelopment plans were vague.
 As a result of the denial, Hull Property Group withdrew their redevelopment plans and announced they will continue to maintain the closed mall.

 However, on June 13, 2019, Hull Property Group announced it will apply for a permit to demolish 80 percent of the mall for redevelopment, leaving open tenants such as Boscov's, Burlington, Planet Fitness, Super Shoes and AMC Classic in place.
 Demolition of the Fairgrounds Square Mall began in March 2020.
-Burlington intends to relocate (and has since relocated) to the former OfficeMax space across 5th Street Highway in late 2022.
+Burlington relocated to the former OfficeMax space across 5th Street Highway in late 2022.